Stocks wobble as major indexes hover around record highs - KESQ

 AP Business Writer

-Stocks wobbled in morning trading on Wall Street Thursday, a day after the S&P 500 and the Dow Jones Industrials approached the record highs they set this summer.
-The S&P 500 was relatively unchanged, with falling technology and health care stocks offsetting gains elsewhere.
-The Dow Jones Industrial Average fell 0.3% and the Nasdaq rose 0.3%.
-IBM slumped 7.1% after reporting quarterly revenue that fell shy of analysts’ forecasts.
-Among other companies reporting earnings, Tesla rose 3.5% after reporting record profits despite parts shortages and shipping delays, European markets were also lower and Asian markets ended mixed.
-Crude oil prices fell about 1%.
+Stocks wobbled in midday trading on Wall Street Thursday, a day after the S&P 500 and the Dow Jones Industrials approached the record highs they set this summer.
+The S&P 500 fell 0.2%.
+Banks and energy companies fell and offset gains elsewhere.
+The Dow Jones Industrial Average fell 0.4% and the Nasdaq rose 0.1%.
+IBM slumped 7.7% after reporting quarterly revenue that fell shy of analysts’ forecasts.
+Among other companies reporting earnings, Tesla rose 2.9% after reporting record profits despite parts shortages and shipping delays.
+Crude oil prices fell about 2.4% and weighed down energy stocks.